PRINTR3D/formide-drivers/README.md

 * Check printer status (temperatures, progress, coordinates, current layer, etc).
 * Read communication logs.

+# Documentation
+Please find all the documentation in this project's [wiki](https://github.com/PRINTR3D/formide-drivers/wiki).

 # Installation
 There are pre-built binaries of this project.
 Installation can be done with `npm`: